JKZuo/UBDiff/README.md

 ## Cite
 If you feel that this work has been helpful for your research, please cite it as:

-- J. Zuo, Z. Yao and Y. Zhang, "Bridging User Dynamic Preferences: A Unified Bridge-based Diffusion Model for Next POI Recommendation," in IEEE Transactions on Big Data, Early Access, doi: https://doi.org/10.1109/TBDATA.2025.3618453.
+- J. Zuo, Z. Yao and Y. Zhang, "Bridging User Dynamic Preferences: A Unified Bridge-Based Diffusion Model for Next POI Recommendation," in IEEE Transactions on Big Data, vol. 12, no. 1, pp. 261-275, Feb.
+2026, doi: https://doi.org/10.1109/TBDATA.2025.3618453.

 or